yutotakano/SimpleRayTracerHS/README.md

 # SimpleRayTracerHS

 This is a ray tracer built in Haskell, for the Functional Programming competition at University of Edinburgh.
+As it is my first attempt at a proper ray tracer, it is full of unoptimized calculations.
+However, the output looks pretty good.

-It generates a sequence of PNG images (to be combined for GIF) of a ray-trached world.
+The script generates a sequence of PNG images (to be combined for GIF) of a ray-traced world.
 It supports shadows, although it is computationally expensive at an exponential cost.
 The script can utilize all the CPUs available through concurrent threading.

-`RayTracer.hs` contains the core RayTracing functionality, `Vector.hs` contains the vector module, and `Main.hs` contains the world configuration, as well as the concurrency configuration.
+`RayTracer.hs` contains the core RayTracing functionality, `Vector.hs` contains the vector module, and `Main.hs` contains the world configuration, as well as the code for concurrency.

 ## Running